Announcing Our Latest Christianson Fellows

 During a previous experience living in Mexico as a language student, Alexandria Brown developed a passion for public health.
 She recently began her 6-month volunteer assignment in Cochabamba, Bolivia as an HIV educator, grant writer, and volunteer coordinator with the Foundation for Sustainable Development.
 Alexandria says, “I do not have this idea that I will return home as a completely changed individual, but I will be different.
 I will have had the opportunity to make a small contribution to something bigger than myself.”
 Alexandria adds, “I will be completely out of my comfort zone, and I will love it.”

 InterExchange Foundation grants are designed to subsidize the volunteers’ travel expenses, and help support them to stay longer with their chosen volunteer posts, increasing their impact, and their understanding of new cultures.
 InterExchange has been a leader in cultural exchange for over 40 years.
-As part of InterExchange’s continuing mission to promote cultural exchange and global understanding, the InterExchange Foundation typically awards over a dozen Christianson Grants throughout 3 award cycles each year.
-Application deadlines for the Christianson Grant are March 15, July 15 and October 15.
+As part of InterExchange’s continuing mission to promote cultural exchange and global understanding, the InterExchange Foundation typically awards over a dozen Christianson Fellowships throughout 3 award cycles each year.
+Application deadlines for the Christianson Fellowship are March 15, July 15 and October 15.

 Learn about life abroad